Fukaya Categories as Categorical Morse Homology: Fukaya category

 \subsection{Intersections}

 Graded linear spans of intersection points provide the morphisms in the Fukaya category $F(M)$.
-Given a finite collection of Lagrangians branes $L_0,\ldots, L_d\in \Ob F(M)$, we must perturb them so that their intersections occur in some bounded domain.
-To organize the perturbations, we recall the inductive notion of a fringed set.
+Given a~f\/inite collection of Lagrangians branes $L_0,\ldots, L_d\in \operatorname{Ob} F(M)$, we must perturb them so that their intersections occur in some bounded domain.
+To organize the perturbations, we recall the inductive notion of a~fringed set.